-I realized that drawing campus from memory would be hard to do, look boring and unspecific, and wouldn’t give the images enough information for readers (even those familiar with WashU’s campus) to know where I was.
-I ended up referencing a combination of Google Maps street view and Sam Fox virtual tour videos.
+Drawing campus from memory would be hard to do, look boring and unspecific, and wouldn’t give the images enough information for readers to know where I was.
+I ended up referencing Google Maps street view.
 This sometimes resulted in me drawing things that were way too detailed, but ultimately gave my comic a clearer setting.

-After many late nights and taking an extension until February 17 (thanks, Lucy), I finished all seven pages and began gradient mapping and typesetting.
+After many late nights and taking an extension (thanks, Lucy), I finished all seven pages and began gradient mapping and typesetting.